DaveGut/DEPRECATED-SmartThings_Samsung-WiFi-Audio-Unofficial/README.md

 This Device Handler has the following keys outside of the music control area:

   a)  Active/Standby: (left top corner).
 Places speakers into pause and soundbars off.

   b)  Source:  Next to Activty/Standby.
 Displays source, no user action.

   c)  Refresh Display:  Updates display data (for use when enetering from the Multiroom app).

   d)  Equalizer:  Advances through the preset equalizer modes (create in Multiroom app).

   e)  Rear Level Slider:  Soundbar only.
 Must have soundbar rear speakers.

   f)  Presets.
 Allow seletion of six preset "stations" or "playlists".
-See instruction,
+See instruction.

 #  Next Update